 What should I do if I forget my ZenMate password?

 Use the account recovery option on the ZenMate login page to reset your password.
 Enable two-factor authentication if available for extra security.
-Which browser has free vpn built-in and how it compares to extensions and standalone VPNs in 2025

 Is ZenMate Edge extension safe to use on public Wi‑Fi?

 Yes, using the Edge extension on public Wi‑Fi is a common use case.
 It helps encrypt traffic from your browser and hides your IP, reducing exposure on unsecured networks.
+Planet vpn extension 2026

 How does ZenMate compare with other VPNs like NordVPN?